The BC Provincial Nominee Program

 The BC PNP offers two main immigration pathways: Skills Immigration and Entrepreneur Immigration.

-Skills Immigration is for workers and recent graduates who meet specific eligibility criteria such as occupation and education, among others.
-Entrepreneur Immigration is for experienced entrepreneurs and businesses that can contribute to the province’s economy by establishing and managing a business in B.C.
+Entrepreneur Immigration is for experienced entrepreneurs and businesses that can contribute to the province’s economy by establishing and managing businesses in B.C.

 For more information, visit the pages for workers and entrepreneurs and businesses.